robertorcosta/azure-docs.pt-br/articles/media-services/previous/media-services-dotnet-how-to-use.md

         ```

 7. Adicionar o **System.Configuration** referência ao seu projeto.
-8. Sobrepor as instruções existentes **usando** o arquivo de Program.cs com o seguinte código:
+8. Substitua as instruções **using** existentes no início do arquivo Program.cs pelo seguinte código:

     ```csharp
             using System;